Rkhan76/DevTinder-frontend/README.md

 <!-- Work to do -->
-1- navbar avtar show user image and if image is not present then show the name letter  =>  // Done 2- show the image of the user in his post if present or show the letter of the name =>
+1- navbar avtar show user image and if image is not present then show the name letter  =>  // Done 2- show the image of the user in his post if present or show the letter of the name => Done 3- Add image to the post and save image to a cloud like cloudinary or firebase =>